brycereynolds/ce-data-attribute/README.md

 A chrome extension for reading data-attributes.
 Right now this is hardcoded to specific attributes, but a settings page is ready to make this more general.

 ### Installation
-* Download and unzip.
+* Clone/download repository.
 * Go to chrome://extensions
-* Click "Load unpacked extension" and choose the unzipped folder.
+* Click "Load unpacked extension" and choose this folder.
-* You should see a tool called "DevOps Debugger" has been added to your extensions.
+* You should see a tool called "Data Attribute Grabber" has been added to your extensions.
 * You should also see the tool is now available in the status menu (next to the browser address bar).